Olabayo-Balogun/WorkerServiceRefresher/README.md

 NOTE: It is important you run PowerShell as an administrator. sc.exe create WebsiteStatus binpath= C:\Users\Public\Documents\WorkerService\WebsiteStatus.exe start= auto

-WHERE:	sc.exe indicates the type of program you want to run/
+WHERE:	sc.exe indicates the type of program you want to run<br />
-	create is used to create the project/
-	WebsiteStatus is the specified name of the application (you’re advised to make sure it matches the name of your Visual Studio project but normally, it’s up to you)<br /> binpath= specifies the location where the application should be created<br /> C:\Users\Public\Documents\WorkerService\WebsiteStatus.exe specifies the location of the created application<br />
+	create is used to create the project<br /> WebsiteStatus is the specified name of the application (you’re advised to make sure it matches the name of your Visual Studio project but normally, it’s up to you)<br /> binpath= specifies the location where the application should be created<br /> C:\Users\Public\Documents\WorkerService\WebsiteStatus.exe specifies the location of the created application<br />